-- Programs will be asked to choose two outcomes from the following list to report to United Wayin their Year-End Report.
+- Programs will be asked to choose one or two outcomes from the following list to report to United Wayin their Year-End Report.
 No more than one outcome per focus area permitted.

-Outcome: Participants understand the causes of pregnancy and STDs, as well as the methods of prevention.
+Outcome: Participants understand the causes of pregnancy and STDs/STIs and HIV, as well as the methods of prevention.

-Outcome: Participants will have an increased desire to implement pregnancy prevention, safe-sex behavior in future interactions.
+Outcome: Participants will have an increased desire to implement pregnancy prevention/STI prevention, safe-sex behavior in future interactions.

-Outcome: Participants will demonstrate an increase in communication about sexual health with partners or a trusted adult.
+Outcome: Participants will demonstrate an increase in communication about sexual health with partner(s) or trusted adult(s).

 Demographics: All Healthy Girls programs are required to report demographic information for all of the youth completing programming (including those that did not take the post-test.)